Medume/MSCIA-Capstone/README.md

 <h1>MSCIA-Capstone</h1>

 <h2>Description</h2>
-The main goal of the capstone project was to make a significant impact on the security of the organization, even if it's a fictional one.
+The main goal of the capstone project was to make a significant impact on the security of the organization (NexusTech), even if it's a fictional one.
 The plan was to fortify the organization's defenses,  by proactively addressing new threats.
 This was done through risk assessments, vulnerability assessments, and threat monitoring to name a few.
 Through careful analysis, the aim was to enhance incident response strategies that would ensure quick and effective actions when facing cyber incidents.
 Ultimately, the goal was to create a safer digital environment, while protecting critical assets and data from future cyber attacks.
 <br />
 <br />